 It's just a totally raw, rendered view of the code you authored in a Pen.
-It can be great for debugging, or just showing off your code!
+It's great for debugging, or just showing off your code!

 You can reach the Debug Mode on your own Pens through the Change View Switcher while logged in: